mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

 date: '2017-11-06'
 published: true
 ---
-Today i tackled a daily inconvinience of my own.
+Today i tackled a daily inconvenience of my own.
-When i need to call an employee, I use Active Directory as a source to find the phonenumber.
+When i need to call an employee, I use Active Directory as a source to find the phone number.
-Now you can type in the name in Outlook and look for it, but i find this too cumbursome.
+Now you can type in the name in Outlook and look for it, but i find this too cumbersome.
 We also have this great tool called Lansweeper.
 It's a network-inventory tool that scan's your network and keeps everything up to date (inventory wise).

-Lansweeper has a connection with Active Directory, so i could find the user's phonenumber here aswell.
+Lansweeper has a connection with Active Directory, so i could find the user's phone number here as well.
 But again that's too slow and cumbursome.

 So i first started this idea with a small simple script almost a year ago.